Rose Bowl Aquatics Center

 The Rose Bowl Aquatics Center is a pool facility located in Pasadena, California, adjacent to the Rose Bowl Stadium.
 It is best known as the training facility for the Rose Bowl Aquatics swim club, as well as Rose Bowl Masters swimming, Rose Bowl diving teams, and the Rose Bowl water polo club.
+It will host the diving competition at the 2028 Summer Olympics.

 History

 The Rose Bowl Aquatics Center opened in 1990 in the former site of the city's defunct Brookside Plunge.
-The project was funded with a $4.5-million city loan and $2 million in private donations, including a crucial final $430,000 from Pasadena neighbor, Eugene Scott, who was also Vice-Chairman of the Board of the Rose Bowl Aquatics Center and one of its founding directors.
+The project was funded with a $4.5-million city loan and $2 million in private donations, including a crucial final $430,000 from Pasadena neighbor, Eugene Scott, who was also vice-chairman of the Board of the Rose Bowl Aquatics Center and one of its founding directors.

 Events and usage

 2028 Summer Olympics

-During the 2028 Summer Olympics, the venue will host the diving competition.
+During the 2028 Summer Olympics, the venue will stage the diving competition.
+The LA84 Foundation/John C. Argue Swim Stadium was initially slated to host diving but was moved to Pasadena for logistical reasons.
+The venue will temporarily close in April 2027 for renovations as it prepares for the Olympic diving competition.
+It will reopen to the public in the fall of 2028 after the conclusion of the Olympics.

 Use by Olympic teams

 The pools hosted the final practices of the 2000 US Olympic swimming and diving team.
 In 2008, the facility held the US National Diving Championships.
-The USA Men's water polo team held a training game vs. the Croatia team at the Rose Bowl Aquatics Center on June 1, 2012 prior to the 2012 Olympics.
+The USA Men's water polo team held a training game vs. the Croatia team at the Rose Bowl Aquatics Center on June 1, 2012, prior to the 2012 Olympics.